 Everything should be designed to help employees find a proper balance in their workload, rather than muddying the waters and introducing complications.
 There should be ways to provide anonymous feedback, but also there should be portals for mental health resources, as well, especially as everyone becomes more and more isolated.

 Whether it’s all rolled into one application or dispersed across various tools, here are some of the digital workplace solutions that are prevalent today:

 Platforms - Really, it’s best when there’s one smart campus platform that delivers all return-to-work resources for employees.
 It’s imperative they don’t have to remember a list of apps, services, or logins, but just one!
-Many use-cases can be integrated into a single app like desk reservations, locker assignments, daycare opportunities, and more.
+Many use-cases can be integrated into a single app like desk booking, locker assignments, daycare opportunities, and more.
 It also leads to much higher adoption — as more people are apt to use the available tools — with higher employee satisfaction ratings.

 Mobile-First Experiences - Bringing the workplace to the employee is the idea behind mobile-first initiatives.
 They’re always carrying their mobile device on their person anyway, so the ideal resource that you can use to bring them instant access to workplace tools they may need, whether they’re on-site or off.

 Desk Booking and Hoteling - Being able to reserve workstations, desks, and rooms is imperative and supports social distancing guidelines.
 Most importantly, personnel can access advance reservation capabilities to identify and book spaces without ever stepping foot on campus.